Schema keywords

 Terraform has limited support for the anyOf

-keyword due to its less flexible type system than JSON Schema.
+keyword due to its type system, which is less flexible than the JSON Schema type system.
 For instance, managing anyOf

 with multiple subtypes requires a large set of combined types, leading to practical and implementation challenges.